eeriksp/sha-miner/README.md

 SHA-miner is a CLI tool for finding the smallest possible SHA256 hash value for a given string by appending to it a randomly generated nonce.

-Although it does a decent job, it is not designed for industry usage, but is more like a showcase of how parallelism and sharing data between goroutines works in Go.

 ## Usage

 Compile with